w3f/Grant-Milestone-Delivery/deliveries/milestone-delivery-template.md

 **:loudspeaker: Important:** Only the GitHub account, who is responsible for the initial pull request is allowed to submit milestones.

-Please, provide a link to the initial accepted pull request of your application to the Web3 Foundation Small Grants Program repository.
+Please, provide a link to the initial accepted pull request of your application to the [Web3 Foundation Open Grants Program repository](https://github.com/w3f/Open-Grants-Program).

 **PR Link:** https://github.com/<initial_accepted_pull_request>